DolhaRaul/UIElementDetectionFromGUIImages/README.md

 MenuItem − > 2, ... , NavigationMenu − > 14, TableHeader − > 15, on the rest of the other columns being present which represent numbers from the range ˘ [0, 1] which represent
 data normalized by the process described above, as can be observed in the figure previously attached.

+Part of the pre-trained algorithms used to compare the results uses the COCO dataset for training, which contains 330,000 images, among which 200,000 have annotations that allow object detection, segmentation and framing, including 80 categories of objects. ˆ
+In our problem, the pre-trained algorithms used, they used 90% of the images for training, and they were used for evaluation the remaining 10% of the images.

+## Development and Assessment of the Algorithm